 Should I get pregnant during the COVID-19 pandemic?

 Yes.
 At this time, there are no recommendations around delaying spontaneous conception (trying to get pregnant on your own).
 However, the American Society for Reproductive Medicine states that if you're at risk (suspected symptoms or exposure to a confirmed COVID-19 patient within 14 days) or have confirmed COVID-19, you should avoid pregnancy.
 There is no cause for alarm if you're already pregnant.

 There are very limited and conflicting data on a possible risk of congenital malformations in the setting of fever in early pregnancy.
 Data from the SARS (severe acute respiratory syndrome) epidemic in 2003 and the MERS (Middle East Respiratory Syndrome) epidemic in 2012-2013 are reassuring, suggesting that there was no increased risk of fetal loss or congenital anomalies associated with infection early in pregnancy.
 Currently, there are inadequate data on COVID-19 and the risk of miscarriage or congenital anomalies.

 I am pregnant.
 Do I need to take special precautions?

-Pregnant women experience immunologic and physiologic changes that might make them more susceptible to viral respiratory infections.
-It is possible that pregnant women will be more susceptible to COVID-19 and have more severe infection; however, so far pregnant patients do not seem to be experiencing more severe symptoms than nonpregnant adults.
-Currently there are no reported COVID-19 deaths in pregnant women.
+Pregnant women experience immunologic and physiologic changes which might make them more susceptible to viral respiratory infections.
+It is possible that pregnant women will be more susceptible to COVID-19 and have more severe infection; however, so far pregnant patients do not seem to be experiencing more infections or more severe symptoms than nonpregnant adults.
 Pregnant women should follow the same precautions as nonpregnant patients:

 - Wash your hands often with soap and warm water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.